mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 # AUTHOR

 Written by Manuel Rueda, PhD.
-Info about CNAG can be found at [https://www.crg.eu](https://www.crg.eu).
+Info about CNAG can be found at [https://www.cnag.eu](https://www.cnag.eu).

 # REPORTING BUGS

-Report bugs or comments to <manuel.rueda@crg.eu>.
+Report bugs or comments to <manuel.rueda@cnag.eu>.

 # COPYRIGHT